Siddharameshwar: Biography

 Siddharameshwar was born in 1888 in the village Pathri, Solapur, India, making him one of the contemporaries of Sri Ramana Maharshi.
 Since childhood, he had been credited with a sharp intellect and a natural ability to learn and absorb knowledge; in 1906, in Karnataka, he was initiated into Inchagiri by his guru Shri Bhausaheb Maharaj, who taught mantra meditation as the way to reach Final Reality.

 In 1920, Siddharameshwar started to set out on "the Bird's Path", the fast way to attain realization, six years after Bhauhaseb Maharaj had died.
 His fellow-students opposed this course of action; but, eventually, Siddharameshwar succeeded in attaining realization by himself.

-Siddharameshwar died on 9 November 1936 (Ekadashi, 11th day in the latter half of Ashwin), at the age of 48, giving his understanding to his disciples.
+Siddharameshwar died from an infection on 9 November 1936 (Ekadashi, 11th day in the latter half of Ashwin), at the age of 48, giving his understanding to his disciples.
 It is said that dozens of his disciples became self-realized through his clear and lucid teaching.
 His samadhi shrine today is located at Basavan Bagewadi, Vijaypur in Karnataka.